-This place offers a large variety of food allowing visitors to enjoy their favorites.
+This restaurant offers a large variety of food allowing visitors to enjoy their favorites.

-Below are some of the best places you should consider when looking for a nice and affordable place to stay in Montalcino:
+Below are some of the best places to consider when looking for a nice and affordable place to stay in Montalcino:

 - Si Montalcino Hotel

-The Si Montalcino Hotel is only 3 minute drive from the heart of Montalcino and offers an outdoor pool, a restaurant, and a bar.
-There is free Wi-Fi accessibility.
+The Si Montalcino Hotel is only a 3-minute drive from the heart of Montalcino and offers an outdoor pool, a restaurant, and a bar.

 - Albergo Il Giglio